apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Practicing-spec-driven-API-development.md

 Notice from the table above that the recommended spec-driven workflow publishes the same document that the developers of the server use to define the server's API (source of truth).

-Publishing the source of truth is preferable to relying on transcoding from code (or other representations) to an OpenAPI document, which is often lossy and difficult to predict how a given language-specific annotation affects the OpenAPI output.
-It also means that any feature unsupported by the transcoder cannot be represented in the generated OpenAPI document.
+Publishing the source of truth is preferable to relying on transcoding from code (or other representations) to an OpenAPI document.

+By inferring the specification from existing code, the resulting OpenAPI spec is often lossy and incomplete.

+Even with annotated code, it can be difficult to predict the OpenAPI output.

+Additionally, any feature unsupported by the transcoder cannot be represented in the generated OpenAPI document.

 > Tip: Publish the source of truth, not a representation transcoded from the source of truth.

-That way, your clients can open pull requests to your OpenAPI document without having to learn how your server is implemented, nor do they need access to the source code of your server.
+That way, your clients can open pull requests to your OpenAPI document without having to learn how your server is implemented, nor do they even need access to your source code.

 ### Migrate from code-driven to spec-driven development

 > SeeAlso: Check out the [server development](https://developer.apple.com/wwdc23/10171?time=972) section of the WWDC session or the server tutorial (<doc:ServerSwiftPM>) before reading this section.

-This section is a step-by-step guide of migrating an example service from code-driven to spec-driven development incrementally, one operation at a time.
+This section is a step-by-step guide that shows how to migrate an example service from code-driven to spec-driven development incrementally, one operation at a time.

 Migrating incrementally helps reduce risk of large code changes and allows you to evaluate and improve the workflow before migrating your whole codebase.

 #### Initial state

-Let's assume you're starting with a hand-written [Vapor](https://github.com/vapor/vapor) server that has 3 endpoints:
+This example starts with a [Vapor](https://github.com/vapor/vapor) server that has 3 endpoints:

 - `GET /foo`
 - `POST /foo`
 - `GET /bar`